christianamenos/programming_languages_references/python.md

 ### Tuples

 Tuples are containers that allow to define an **immutable** **ordered** sequence of elements.
-They are very usefol for very closely related elements, like X and Y coordinates of a vector.
+They are very useful for very closely related elements, like X and Y coordinates of a vector.

 ```python
 position = (3, 4)